 In this two part article we will...

-Part one: Discuss the various methods available to cool electronic devices.
+Part one: Discuss the various methods available to cool electronic devices. (this article)

 Part two: Consider aspects of the mechanical design and manufacturing process.